 (local time)SEE WORLD AQI RANKING

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shimla air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Shimla is currently 4.2 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 129 US AQI

 Interested in hourly forecast?
 Get the app

 Shimla, also known as Simla, is the capital and the largest city of the Indian state of Himachal Pradesh.
 The 2011 estimated population for the metropolitan area was 171,640 people, though it will be considerably more now.
 Shimla is situated in the south-western range of the Himalayas.
 It has an average altitude of 2,206 metres (7,238 feet) above sea level and extends along a seven-pointed ridge.
 The city extends nearly 9.2 kilometres (5.7 miles) from east to west.

 In early 2021, Shimla was experiencing “Moderate” air quality with a US AQI reading of 76.
 This is in accordance with the World Health Organisation (WHO).

 According to the Pollution Control Board, 80 per cent of air pollution in the state is due to diesel vehicles.

 Another major reason for the increase in dust particles in the air is the decaying roads.
 For this reason, when vehicles run on these roads, dust and soil particles are swept up into the air.
 Apart from this, the reason for increasing air pollution is the debris being thrown on the roadside.
 Twenty years old diesel vehicles which are still running on the roads of the state are also another reason for the high pollution levels here.